-Depending on the level of change you desire, stylists will either do a full or partial hair foil.
+Depending on the level of change you desire, stylists will either do partial highlights vs full highlights.
 The type of treatment you choose will greatly affect how much the appointment will cost, how much time you can expect to spend in the salon chair, and the amount of upkeep needed.

-For those with darker hair looking for a major change, a full hair foil service will be the best approach.
+For those with darker hair looking to completely transform their hair, a full hair foil service will be the best approach.
 Foils can be used to lighten hair several levels, or go for a dramatic blonding effect.
-Even if you are hoping to go from dark brown to platinum blonde, your stylist is probably going to recommend a full foil to start.
+Even if you are hoping to go from dark brown to platinum blonde hair, your stylist is probably going to recommend a full foil to start.

 Contrary to what film and television might portray, it is rare for the full head to be bleached in one sitting.
 It will be a more gradual transition via foils, which is better both for the overall effect, as well as the health of your hair.

 How long does a full hair foil take?